-The OCU-DP 10 Card doesn't have any jumpers or switches on its mainboard.
+The OCU-DP 10 Card does not have any jumpers or switches on its mainboard.

-3.2.3.2 Installing the OCU-DP 10 Card
+3.2.3.2 Installing the Card

 Install the OCU-DP 10 Card in any user card slot.
 These slots are U1 to U8 on the two-sided chassis and front-loading chassis with power supplies on top, and P1 to P4 or W1 to W4 on the front-loading chassis with power supplies on the side.